mkxml/Idiomatic-CoffeeScript/README.md

 ### 1. Code quality
   * Always lint your CoffeeScript code, you can use [CoffeeLint](http://www.coffeelint.org/);
-  * Do not use lint the JS generated by CoffeeScript.
+  * Do not lint the JS generated by CoffeeScript.
 Instead, lint your CoffeeScript directly as said above;

 ### 2. Write tests
   * You should write automated tests for your CoffeeScript app;